 Power!
 This is something that is more commonly heard in discussions regarding international politics, war or sports.
 Seldom is this word used in sophisticated business discussions.
+However, management does know that there are Five Sources of power in an Organization.
+This article discusses each one of them in detail.

 Power is nothing but the possession of authority, influence and certain skill over others.
 This power, depending on how effectively it is used, allows a business to take a lead over its competition and carve a niche for itself.
 Most of these type of powers are used to take control of the employees reporting to you or to have a discipline and decorum in an organization.